Skilled Worker Visa UK

 In the event that there are reasonable grounds to believe that the job you are to be sponsored for doesn’t exist, is a sham, or has been constructed primarily to facilitate your application for a Skilled Worker Visa, then your application will be rejected.

-You will also need to ensure that the Home Office is satisfied that you have not entered into an agreement with a third party that involves filling a temporary or permanent position or undertaking contract work which involves carrying out an ongoing routine role or providing an ongoing routine service for a third party who is not your sponsor.
+You will also need to ensure that the Home Office is satisfied that you have not entered into an agreement with a third party that involves filling a temporary or permanent position or undertaking contract work that involves carrying out an ongoing routine role or providing an ongoing routine service for a third party who is not your sponsor.

-What does ‘Immigration Skills Charge Requirement’ Mean?
+What Does ‘Immigration Skills Charge Requirement’ Mean?

 An employer seeking to employ foreign workers must pay a charge known as the Immigration Skills Charge.